ddaedalus/knowledge-systems-ntua/README.md

 Techologies used: OWL, RDF, SPARQL.

 ## Ontology
 This was implemented in Protégé, which create ontologies in .owl file extension.
 An ontology is a vocabulary defining the concepts and relationships used to describe an area of concern.
-Here, we describe Athens Transport Network.
+Here, we describe Athens Transport Network ([oasa](http://geodata.gov.gr/el/dataset/oasa)).
 It's composed of:

 - Classes (e.g. Bus, Trip etc) to represent a concept.
 - Data Properties (e.g. hasTrip) to represent relation between concepts.